Imran4474/RawalpindiBoardResult/README.md

 ##### Only 10 students from Pre-Medical who scored 50% or less marks in Chemistry pushed themselves in the Part2 exam and scored A+ Grade in the respective subject out of 15 thousands.

-##### Only 7 students each from Both Pre-Medical and Pre-Engineering who scored 50% or less marks in Chemistry pushed themselves in the Part2 exam and scored A+ Grade in the respective subject out of 20 thousands.
+##### Only 7 students each from Pre-Engineering who scored 50% or less marks in Chemistry pushed themselves in the Part2 exam and scored A+ Grade in the respective subject out of 20 thousands.

 Meanwhile, 2000 Pre-Medical Students scored A+ in Part-2 exam of Mathematics after getting 50% or less in Part-1.
 1700 Pre-Engineering Students scored A+ in Part-2 exam of Mathematics after getting 50% or less Part-1.